logicalclocks/hops-docs/docs/featurestore/featurestore.rst

 ----------------------------------------------------

 Storage connectors allow users to integrate Hopsworks Feature Store with external systems such as S3 or RedShift.
-By default, a feature store created in Hopsworks has three storage connectors:
+By default, a feature store created in Hopsworks has four storage connectors:

-- `projectname`, a JDBC connector for the project's general-purpose Hive database
+- `projectname`, a JDBC connector for the project's built-in Hive database
-- `projectname_featurestore`, a JDBC connector for the project's feature store database (this is where cached feature groups are stored)
+- `projectname_featurestore`, a JDBC connector for the project's built-in feature store database (this is where cached feature groups are stored)
-- `projectname_username_onlinefeaturestore`, a JDBC connector for the project's online feature store.
+- `projectname_username_onlinefeaturestore`, a JDBC connector for the project's built-in online feature store.
-- `projectname_Training_Datasets`, a HopsFS connector for storing training datasets inside the project
+- `projectname_Training_Datasets`, a HopsFS connector for storing training datasets on HopsFS inside the project.

-To configure new storage connectors, e.g S3, HopsFS, or JDBC connectors, use the form available in the feature registry UI.
+To configure new storage connectors, e.g S3 or another JDBC connection, use the form available in the Storage Connectors UI.

 .. _hopsworks_featurestore_new_sc.png: ../_images/new_sc.png
 .. figure:: ../imgs/feature_store/new_sc.png